 In addition, the standardising companies taking part in the Mannheim Innovation Panel were identified and compared with businesses not active in standardisation.

 In 2018, further results were published in the Journal of Policy Modeling.

 On 3.
 June 2013 the results of the first round of the German Standardization Panel survey were presented in the DIN Berlin.
 The presentation was attended by business and scientific representatives.
 Matthias Max from the Federal Ministry for Economic Affairs and Technology pointed out exactly how important not only the instrument of standardisation is for the opening of markets, the support of Legislation or technology transfer but also the German Standardization Panel whose results can locate potential for improvement in standardisation work.
 After the introduction of the German Society for the Promotion of Research on Standardization e.V.
 (FNS) – which supports and consults the Standardization Panel – the results of the first round of the survey, the structure of the second questionnaire and the publication of the results were discussed with the participants.

 The German Standardization Panel

-Current indicator report 2019: „standards & public law“
+Current indicator report 2019: „standards and the UN sustainable development goals“

 - Indicator Report 2019 (standards and public law) (1 MB)